Ali-Forootani/Clustering-Micro-service-/README.md

 It is based on Kafka message broker, Redis data base and Python.
 I have to add many explanation so that a user could digest what was in my mind when I formulate and wrote such things.

-I added these explanations here so you can take a look.
+I added these explanations here for some modules so you can take a look.
+Generally the producer send a message to consumer and the consumer calls clustering module! then based on the requests it applies clustering techniques on "(x,y,time)".

 # Kafka Message Publisher (dummy_producer.py)